 Therapies for Special Needs.
 Giuliana Fenwick is author of Indian Head Massage for Special Needs and runs courses in using head massage with children and teenagers with additional needs.

 Functional Reflex Therapy.
 Lorraine Senior runs courses offering a unique approach as a structured approach to sharing reflexology with children and adults with special educational and additional needs.
+Lorraine recently shared the benefits of Story Massage at special schools in Zambia.

 ABC Kids INC. A great resource for finding the words of 50 favourite nursery rhymes for adapting as massage stories.
 There’s the added bonus of finding the meanings behind the lyrics too.